 See the Ponte Vecchio in a different light

-In Florence, the Christmas holidays bring the dazzling L-Festivals (from 8th December 2018 to 6th January 2019) that literally illuminate the city.
+In Florence, the Christmas holidays bring the dazzling L-Festivals (usually from 8th December to 6th January, but dates for 2019 have not been confirmed – see official site) that literally illuminate the city.
 This is a video mapping show made of multicoloured light projected on famous landmarks like the Ponte Vecchio, Palazzo Vecchio and Santo Spirito Church.
 In this way, the famous ancient monuments are given a contemporary new look, as the city fills with the festive feel of Christmas.
 Let there be light!

 Get into the spirit with Benozzo Gozzoli and Santa Trinita Church